 1. Determine Which Testing Method is Right for You

 CCI now offers two options for completing your certification exam.
-You may choose to take your exam at an in-person testing center or via remote proctor.
+You may choose to take your exam at an in-person testing center or via a remote proctor.
 In-person exams can be taken at testing centers located throughout the U.S. and internationally.
 Remote proctoring is now temporarily available as an alternative to in-person testing centers.
-This allows you to take the exam online from your home or location of your choice using a secure live monitoring system.
+This allows you to take the exam online from your home or the location of your choice using a secure live monitoring system.

 You will be able to schedule an appointment to take your exam by either method after successfully completing the application process through CCI.